 In the Communicating Science class that Anne teaches, graduate students and professional scientists practice translating their research for the public, both in written and spoken form.
 At the culmination of the course, the students present their research to the public in a series of outreach events that we organize together.
 In the 4 classes offered since 2013, 33 students have presented to more than 480 people in 7 communities across Alaska (and one community in Germany!).

 We regularly host outreach presentations to share research results and get feedback from fisheries stakeholders, policy-makers, and other community members.
 Recent events have been held at the Alaska State Museum in Juneau, Islands and Ocean Visitor Center in Homer, University of Alaska Southeast in Sitka, and Alaska Department of Fish and Game in Anchorage.
 Follow us on Facebook to stay updated on future outreach!

 Research summaries are provided for many of our past and current projects on the Research page.
-We plan to start a blog to provide updates on our research adventures, observations, and discoveries.
+We started a blog to provide updates on our research adventures, observations, and discoveries.
 We have been exploring other ways to connect with a broader audience, including film.

 Community Engagement in Science

 Documenting local and traditional knowledge